Skip to main content

 Overview πŸ’₯

-When using a Microsoft 365 Inspector (Multi-Tenant Configuration), Liongard should automatically discover all delegated child tenants associated with your Partner Center account.
+When using the Microsoft 365 Inspector in a multi-tenant configuration, Liongard automatically discovers customer (child) tenants associated with your Microsoft Partner Center environment.

 Why Does This Happen? πŸ€”